zafirexd/ComfyUI-RMBG/README.md

 2. RMBG Model Download:

-- The model will be automatically downloaded to `ComfyUI/models/RMBG/` when first time using the custom node.
+- The model will be automatically downloaded to `ComfyUI/models/RMBG/RMBG-2.0` when first time using the custom node.
+- Manually download the RMBG-2.0 model by visiting this [link](https://huggingface.co/briaai/RMBG-2.0/tree/main), then download the files and place them in the `/ComfyUI/models/RMBG/RMBG-2.0` folder.

 ## Usage
 ![RMBG](https://github.com/user-attachments/assets/cd0eb92e-8f2e-4ae4-95f1-899a6d83cab6)